harvard-edtech/edtech-guide/react-2022.md

 1. Inside the `server/` folder, initialize the project: `npm init`
 1. Add a `.gitignore`
 1. Add `private: true` flag in `package.json`
+1. If you have custom server env vars, add `**/.env` to your gitignore, install `dotenv` on the server as a dev dependency, add `import 'dotenv/config';` to the top of your server index, and add a `/server/.env` file where environment variables are listed one per line: `NAME=value`

 Set up the client